David Horne, Ph.D.

-David Horne, Ph.D. is vice provost and associate director of Beckman Research Institute and dean of faculty affairs.
-In this role, he oversees the Irell and Manella Graduate School of Biological Sciences, the Postdoctoral Training Office, International Research Programs, and the Office of Faculty Affairs.
-Horne and Steven T. Rosen, M.D, Provost and Chief Scientific Officer are institutional leaders in all aspects of academic scientific and medical education, shaping the scientific and educational vision for City of Hope.
-As associate director, he assists Dr. Rosen in his responsibilities as Beckman Research Institute director.
+David Horne, Ph.D., is vice provost and associate director of Beckman Research Institute of City of Hope and dean of faculty affairs.
+In this role, he oversees the Irell & Manella Graduate School of Biological Sciences, the Postdoctoral Training Office, International Research Programs and the Office of Faculty Affairs.
+Dr. Horne and Steven T. Rosen, M.D., provost and chief scientific officer, are institutional leaders in all aspects of academic scientific and medical education, shaping the scientific and educational vision for City of Hope.
+As associate director, Dr. Horne assists Dr. Rosen in his responsibilities as director of Beckman Research Institute of City of Hope.

-Horne is well-known for his scientific and research expertise, as well as his ability to build strong relationships with faculty and leaders across our organization and at partnering institutions.
-He has held numerous leadership positions since first joining the Beckman Research Institute in 2006, including his most recent role as Interim Director.
-Horne’s professional experience is complemented by impressive academic achievements in the area of medicinal chemistry and drug development.
-Horne holds a Ph.D. in chemistry from the Massachusetts Institute of Technology and B.S. in chemistry from UCLA.
-He was a National Institutes of Health postdoctoral fellow at the California Institute of Technology as well as a Beckman Young Investigator and National Science Young Investigator Awardee.
+Dr. Horne is well-known for his scientific and research expertise, as well as his ability to build strong relationships with faculty and leaders across our organization and at partnering institutions.
+He has held numerous leadership positions since first joining Beckman Research Institute of City of Hope in 2006, including his most recent role as interim director.
+Dr. Horne’s professional experience is complemented by impressive academic achievements in the area of medicinal chemistry and drug development.
+Dr. Horne holds a Ph.D. in chemistry from the Massachusetts Institute of Technology and B.S. in chemistry from UCLA.
+He was a National Institutes of Health postdoctoral fellow at the California Institute of Technology, as well as a Beckman Young Investigator and National Science Young Investigator Awardee.

 Driving Drug Discovery through Synthetic Chemistry, Individualized Medicine, and the Creation of New Platform Technologies

 Natural products possess a long and storied history in the discovery of lead compounds and important medicines for the treatment of human disease.
-This is particularly notable in the area of cancer research, where, according to data published by the National Cancer Institute, 74% of the small-molecule chemical entities introduced as new drugs worldwide between 1981-2001 can be traced to or were inspired by natural products.
+This is particularly notable in the area of cancer research, where, according to data published by the National Cancer Institute, 74 percent of the small molecule chemical entities introduced as new drugs worldwide between 1981 to 2001 can be traced to or were inspired by natural products.
 Moreover, natural products synthesis is an integral part of the drug development process.
 Pharmacophore identification, optimization of lead compounds, and creating novel structural scaffolds inspired by nature are achieved by synthetic means.

 An integral aspect of our research program at City of Hope involves the application of complex molecule synthesis to the generation and development of novel therapeutic agents for the molecular-targeted treatment of cancer and diabetes.
 Particular attention is paid to the creation of new pharmacophore scaffolds, physiochemical properties, and understanding the genetic and mechanistic aspects of cancers in order to develop and apply the personalized therapy.
 Below are representative examples of translational projects that are currently being advanced to early phase clinical trials.